RussellSageCollege/GoogleGroupFeeder/README.md

-Python Script that takes a list of accounts and adds them to a Google Group.
-It will also prune out removed accounts.
+Takes a list of return delimited email addresses and ensures that a paired google group matches this membership file.

 ## Google Setup